 Modern GitOps platforms support multiple trigger mechanisms:

-The most critical vulnerability in Terraform and OpenTofu deployments involves state files, which store sensitive information in plaintext by default.
+The biggest vulnerability in Terraform and OpenTofu deployments is the state file, which stores sensitive information in plaintext by default.
 State files contain:

 Best Practice: Remote backend with encryption and access controls

-Remote state storage with encryption-at-rest is now standard practice, with versioning and access logging enabled.
-Most major cloud providers offer specialized state storage solutions:
+Remote state storage with encryption-at-rest is standard practice now, with versioning and access logging turned on.
+Most major cloud providers offer their own state storage options:

 State files should be segmented by environment and bounded context, not by geographic region or arbitrary divisions.
 This segmentation should align with team boundaries to reduce cross-team dependencies during deployments.

-The consensus approach involves avoiding storing sensitive values in Terraform variables entirely.
-Instead, leading organizations inject sensitive values at runtime through:
+The consensus is to keep sensitive values out of Terraform variables entirely.
+Instead, most teams inject them at runtime through:

 Hard-coded credentials represent a critical security risk: